epam/edp-install/docs/operator-guide/install-via-helmfile.md

 1. Create a DefectDojo namespace:

+  !!!
+Note
+      **For the OpenShift users:**<br>
+      This namespace is also indicated as `users` in the `resources/defectdojo-route.yaml` custom `SecurityContextConstraints` resource.
+Change it when using a custom namespace.
+Also, change the namespace in the `resources/defectdojo-route.yaml` file.

   ```bash
   kubectl create namespace defectdojo
   ```

+2. Modify the `host` in `resources/defectdojo-route.yaml` (only for OpenShift).

-2. Create a PostgreSQL admin secret:
+3. Create a PostgreSQL admin secret:

   ```bash
   kubectl -n defectdojo create secret generic defectdojo-postgresql-specific \